Our methodology.

 - -Paid features are cosmetic.
 Premium subscriptions unlock profile enhancements (photo galleries, direct WhatsApp contact, featured placement labels) but never alter ranking algorithms.

 - -Content is editorially independent.
-Our medical advisory board and editorial team operate independently from the business team.
+Our medical reviewer and editorial team operate independently from the business team.
 No surgeon can influence the content of educational articles.

 - -Methodology is public.
 This page itself is our commitment to transparency.
 If our process changes, this page is updated.